UniExeterRSE/intro-version-control/setup.md

 ## Installing Git

-You should first check whether you have Git installed on your computer, following these instructions as per your operating system:
+You should first check whether you have Git installed on your computer, according to your operating system:

 - **Windows:** Search for the application _Git Bash_ on your computer.
 (You can open up a new search by pressing the Windows and `S` keys together.)
 If you